Where To Shoot A Deer With A Bow

 Deer that are hit in the heart typically run hard and low to the ground, while deer hit through the lungs will generally run in a steady yet direct path.

-On the contrary, deer that are shot through the stomach often slowly walk or gait in the direction of safety, after a short period of running.
+On the contrary, deer shot through the stomach often slowly walk or gait in the direction of safety after a short running period.

 Recover Your Arrow:

 Your arrow is another solid indicator of the point of impact.
-An arrow that is coated in bright red blood typically indicates a lung or heart shot, while an arrow that smells foul and is coated in a green/brown substance is indicative of a stomach hit.
+An arrow coated in bright red blood typically indicates a lung or heart shot, while an arrow that smells foul and is coated in a green/brown substance indicates a stomach hit.

 Follow Up Wisely: